MishraSubash/MishraSubash.github.io/_posts/2021-10-12-Add -Total-Column-In-Charts.md

 ```

 ### Step 2: Create following two measures.
-*Replace COUNTX by SUMX if you want to sum column values*
+*Replace COUNTX by SUMX (of course need to update SUMX arguments) if you want to sum column values*
 ```
 MeasureOne =
 COUNTX (